ellitmo/sandbox/README.md

 The frontend client is written as a React app, using most heavily chakra for UI elements and d3 for calculations and plotting.
-Where I could, I created atomic components to avoid boilerplate and allow useage of react's memoization for performance.
+Where I could, I created atomic components to avoid repeated boilerplate and allow useage of react's memoization for performance.
 The frontend code was formatted with prettier (`npx prettier`)

+## Data Processing & Algorithm Selection

+The data pre-processing was lightweight, primarily consisting of data cleaning and encoding non-numeric variables (genre, key, mode) to create a numeric feature matrix.
+My exploratory analysis can be found in `spotify_kmeans.ipynb`.

+I opted for KMeans clustering for its simplicity and speed, but this choice has limitations.
+The audio features aren't independent—for example, 'pop' tracks tend to have higher popularity scores than 'a capella' tracks, and 'dance' tracks cluster around high energy and danceability.
+A decision-tree based approach (like Random Forest clustering or hierarchical methods) might better capture these feature interactions and non-linear relationships.
+Decision trees can also handle the mixed categorical/continuous nature of the data more naturally without manual encoding.
+To extend this application, I'd explore tree-based methods and dimensionality reduction (PCA/t-SNE) before clustering to see if they surface more meaningful musical groupings.

 ## Visualization
 The tool provides an interactive dashboard with three main views: